• Skip to primary navigation

 • Heat a medium pan on medium heat.
 Add about 1 to 2 teaspoon of olive oil.
 Add the rice, stir frequently and roast until rice is dry, about 30 seconds.

 • Shred the chicken into bite size pieces (add it back into the pot if it needs to be reheated).
-Ladle the porridge into a bowl, add the chicken.
+Ladle the porridge into a bowl, top with the chicken.
 Garnish with cilantro, green onions and season with ground pepper and squeeze of lime.
-Optional: add fish sauce and additional mushroom seasoning as needed to taste.

 Notes